magnetikonline/slack-post/README.md

 ```

 ### slackPost.setUsername(name)
-- Override the default username set for the incoming webhook.
+- Override the default username for the incoming webhook.
 - Returns the current slackPost object instance.

 ### slackPost.setChannel(channel)
-- Override the default posting channel set for the incoming webhook with either an alternative channel or direct message username.
+- Override the default posting channel for the incoming webhook with either:
+	- An alternative channel.
+	- Direct message Slack username.
-- Specify either `#channel` or `@username`, anything not starting with `#` or `@` will throw an error.
+- Format must be one of `#channel` or `@username`, anything else will throw an error.
 - Returns the current slackPost object instance.

 ### slackPost.setIconEmoji(iconEmoji)
-- Override the default icon for the incoming webhook with a Slack defined emoji.
+- Override the default icon for incoming webhook with a Slack defined emoji.
-- Provide as the emoji name _without_ leading/trailing `:`.
+- Provide the desired emoji name _without_ leading or trailing `:`.
 - Returns the current slackPost object instance.

 Example: